marina601/scooter-circle/README.md

 ### Scope

 - An easy to navigate and responsive website that allows users to perform CRUD operations.
-- Users can register and once log in can view full product details, other users reviews and share their own experience by adding a review to an appropriate product.
+- Users can register and once loged in, can view full product details, other users reviews and share their own experience by adding a review to an appropriate product.
-- These users manage their reviews, meaning they can update or delete them when they want.
+- The users can manage their reviews, meaning they can update or delete them when they want.
-- In the user profile, they will be able to see the collection of products they have reviewed.
+- In the user profile, they will be able to see all their reviews.
-- The user may contact the site owner and suggest adding new products to the site.
+- The user may contact the site owner and suggest adding new products to the site or if the user has any other queries.
-- The site owner in a form of an Admin user will be able to complete this operation directly on the website.
+- The site owner in a form of an Admin user will be able to complete CRUD operation directly on the website.
+The Admin user will be able to add new product, edit product, delete product and view product, without entering the database.

 ##### back to [content](#table-of-content)